Emil105105/mmLauncher/README.md

 ## Create own apps
 Generate RSA keys and save them as base10 [public, private, mod] in rsa.list.
 Then you can use the provided developer apps.
+There must be a main.py, icon.gif and icon_high.gif.